 Skip to content

 Viracocha Inca was the eighth Sapa Inca.
 His name recalls Viracocha, a very important deity of the Andean world.
-Perusina and Perusino look at why this ruler was so special and why his time was on the brink of great change.
+Perusina and Perusino explore why this ruler was so special and why his time was on the cusp of great change.

 Who was Viracocha Inca?

-Viracocha Inca ruled in Cusco before the Inca Empire reached its greatest expansion.
-At that time, not everything was as powerful and orderly as it later became under Pachacútec.
+Viracocha Inca ruled in Cusco before the Inca Empire reached its greatest extent.
+At that time, everything was not yet as powerful and ordered as it later became under Pachacútec.

 He is often described as a dignified ruler.
-His time was important because it already showed that great changes were imminent.
+His era was important because it already foreshadowed that great changes were imminent.

 Order 8th Sapa Inca